DEKRA-Cybersecurity/MAS-Preloaded-Apps-Scripts/README.md

 - `Permissions:`
   This table stores the Android permissions required by the application.
 - `Executions:` This table stores the identifier of the analysis with the timestamp.
+- `Device_Metadata:` This table stores the metadata of the device from which the applications have been scanned.

 ## Risk Score